franzbu/HAeating/README.md

 ---

-### Climate Entity
+### Climate device

+HA's climate device is the interface between software and hardware, i.e., the present heating automation and the heating valves of the rooms.
+By adding thermostats (or any combination of temperature sensors and heating valves) to HA, these climate devices are autogenerated, and they link the desired temperature of the room each one of them are assigned to to the state if the heating valve (or valves in case of more than one heating circuit or radiators) of that room.
+What this boils down to is that as long as the current room temperature is below the target temperature, the heating valve(s) will be open and close once that temperature is reached.
+As with the heating hardware I have dealt with so far, there no direct way (which, BTW, would not provide any additional benefits) of targeting the opening of the valve(s), these climate devices are the way to adjust the valves and start respectively stop heating.
+This concept works flawlessly and without compromises.

-Rather than using the pre-set climate device, this heating automation uses an input_number per room for setting the target temperature.
-Since thermostats still rely on HA's climate devices, each input_number is synced to its climate device and vice versa in case the target temperature is changed on, for example, the native thermostat app.
-This two-way sync has been done using HA's automation, an example can be accessed [here](https://github.com/franzbu/HomeAssistantHeating/blob/main/HA/climate_sync_select_bedroom.yaml).
+Rather than using these, for the present purpose unnecessarily clunky, climate cards, the present heating automation uses the HA Helper `input_number.target_temp_<room>`  instead.
+Since, as has just been explained, thermostats with the attached valves rely on HA's climate device, each input_number is synced to its climate device (and vice versa in case the target temperature is changed on, for example, the native thermostat app).
+This two-way sync has been done using HA's automation, an example, which can easily be adjusted for each room, can be accessed [here](https://github.com/franzbu/HomeAssistantHeating/blob/main/HA/climate_sync_select_bedroom.yaml).

+Generally speaking, it might be favorable to use local HA integrations for your heating hardware; however, also cloud-based ones will do their job.
+Be aware, though, that a disruption of your internet connection might have negative effects on your heating automation.

+For the Homematic valves I am using an integration I use and recommend is [Homematic IP Local (HCU) Integration for Home Assistant](https://github.com/Ediminator/hacs-homematicip-hcu).

 ---